X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Introduction

-Given the scarcity of instruction tuning data for a spectrum of modalities, we introduce a simple yet potent approach: a three-stage query data augmentation technique to leverage open-source LLMs to extract instruction-tuning data from captioning datasets.
+In response to the above challenges, we introduce X-InstructBLIP, an extendable framework - illustrated in Figure \ref{fig:overview} and further analyzed in Section \ref{sec:method} - designed to align various modalities (image, 3D, audio, video) to LLMs, achieving single-modal reasoning tasks for each modality and enabling cross-modal reasoning across \textit{three or more modalities}.
+To facilitate this exploration and given the scarcity of unary instruction-tuning data for a spectrum of modalities other than the image modality, we introduce a simple yet potent approach in Section \ref{sec:fine-tuning_datasets}: a three-stage-query data augmentation technique to leverage \textit{open-source} LLMs to extract instruction-tuning data from captioning datasets.

-Figure \ref{fig:qualitative} shows illustrative results, highlighting the versatility of our framework.
-Quantitatively, X-InstructBLIP performs comparably to existing single modality models, and exhibits emergent competence in cross-modality tasks.
-To quantify and challenge this emergent ability we introduce \texttt{DisCRn}, an automatically curated \textbf{Dis}criminatory \textbf{C}ross-modal \textbf{R}easo\textbf{n}ing challenge dataset, which requires models to distinguish between diverse combinations of modalities, such as audio-video and 3D-image.
+Our framework explores two state-of-the-art projection mechanisms on frozen LLMs - a prerequisite for maintaining separate modality training - instruction-aware Q-Formers\cite{dai2023instructblip} and linear projections\cite{liu2023visual}.
+Through an expansive evaluation on 13 benchmarks across 4 modalities we find that Q-Formers tend to exhibit higher performance on single modality tasks and versatility in distinguishing when to reason in a joint or discriminative manner in the presence of 2+ extra-linguistic modalities.
+Figure \ref{fig:qualitative} shows illustrative results, highlighting the capabilities of our framework.
+To quantify and challenge this emergent ability we introduce \texttt{DisCRn} in Section \ref{sec:discriminatory_reasoning_dataset}, an automatically curated \textbf{Dis}criminatory \textbf{C}ross-modal \textbf{R}easo\textbf{n}ing challenge dataset requiring models to distinguish between diverse combinations of modalities, such as audio-video and 3D-image.

+Our contributions are summarized as follows:\\ (i) We introduce an extendable framework that aligns Image, 3D, Audio, and Video to LLMs, and we benchmark its emergent cross-modal reasoning capability across two projection mechanisms.
+This framework does not need specific pre-training tailored to each modality.
+To the best of our knowledge, this is the first attempt to demonstrate that discriminative cross-modal reasoning emerges naturally through individual modality alignment to LLMs.